elinscott/ase_koopmans/doc/tutorials/acn_equil/acn_equil.rst

-The MD procedure we use for the equilibration closely follows the one presented in the tutorial :ref:`TIPnP Water Box Equillibration`.
+The MD procedure we use for the equilibration closely follows the one presented in the tutorial :ref:`tipnp water box equillibration`.
 A difference is represented by the specification of the keyword *selectlinear*, which is used to select molecules in the simulation box that are not linear triatomics.
 In this case, since all acetonitrile molecules are linear triatomics *selectlinear*